 Before I got the fateful email asking if I would consider moving, I had a feeling God was going to send me on a church plant at some point.
 My church is on our fourth church plant and planning to do many more, and God specifically said to me during worship one week, You know if I sent you on a church plant you would go.
 (I immediately burst into tears, because I knew God was right.)

 I felt nervous as I considered where God might possibly lead me in the future, but I simply made two requests: Please give me a heart for the city you send me to, and please give me friends.

 Wow.
 God answered both of those prayers better than I ever hoped.

 I know that just as God has already provided for me relationally, God will provide for me in every way through this transition: job, housing, community, connections, opportunities, everything.
 I can’t wait to see what happens.
 (Plus, I’ll be living near the beach!
 And housing is much cheaper, so I’ll finally get to live in a nicer place!
 Woohoo!)

 I still have six months until the big move.

 In the past these transition times have been weird for me.
 I have felt anxious and unsettled, made stupid decisions, and generally felt lost.
 But this time is going to be different.
 It’s already different because I am being sent as part of a team and because I am being sent by my entire church community.

 God has always been on my side.
 He has been guiding me my whole life.
-But I have to say that it’s different when you have a community around you that manifests His love and wisdom to you day by day.
+But I have to say that it’s different when you have a community around you that manifests God’s love and wisdom to you day by day.
 It’s different when you are part of a TEAM that is committed to one another.
 It’s different when you know you are covered by the protection of spiritual leaders who you are committed to and who have committed themselves to you.
-It’s different when you can skype with your future pastors and leaders and hear them say that you are already part of the family.
+It’s different when you can video chat with your future pastors and leaders and hear them say that you are already part of the family.